Low Desert Arizona Garden in October

 - Plant shrubs and flowering perennials in October in Arizona.

 - Prune established flowering perennials back by about a third.
 Water well after pruning.

-- Ideal month to plant many vegetables, herbs and annual flowers.
+- October is the ideal month to plant many vegetables, herbs, and annual flowers.
 (See lists below)

 What to plant in the Arizona garden in October: